Hexadecimal

 Hexadecimal, number base 16, or as it is mostly referred to, hex, is a numbering system with a base of 16.
 Numbers are usually written using the alphanumerical symbols 0–9 and A–F or a–f.

 As an example, the decimal number 20 is expressed as 14x, or h14 or H14.
-Also HFF represents decimal 256, for those that know a bit about computers, a bit is a '0' or '1' in binary.
-Computers use 8 bits in a byte, two bytes make a word.
+Also HFF represents decimal 256 in hex, for those that know a bit about computers, a Bit is a '0' or '1' in binary, four bits are called a nibble.
+These days computers use groups of eight bits for data storage, called a Byte.
+Two bytes make a Word (16 bits) and two word make a Double (32 bits).

 So how do you tell a decimal 10 from a hex 10?

-Well,some hexadecimal representations are inditerminable from decimal representations (to humans and computers).
+Well,some hexadecimal representations are indeterminable from decimal representations (to humans and computers).
 Therefore some convention is needed to define them.

 However, in computer programming languages, which are nearly always typed as plain text without such typographical distinctions of formatting such as subscript and superscript, a wide variety of ways indicate hexadecimal representations; these are even seen in typeset text, especially in text that relates to a programming language.